 Below is the slicer output after optimizations for fancy gears.
 Notice how each gear tooth gets created using continuous flows of filament.
-These gears are designed so that the teeth, rim, and spokes are completely solid when printed using 4 perimeters.
+These gears are designed so that the teeth, rim, and spokes are completely solid when printed using 4 perimeters in the large clock and 3 perimeters in this clock.
 The feature sizes were selected to print cleanly using a standard 0.4mm nozzle.